 When a customer wants to send a specific cryptocurrency (eg, "BTC") they may express their intention in two different ways:

-1. By specifying a specific amount of the desired cryptocurrency they want to arrive at the destination
+1. By specifying the amount of cryptocurrency they want to arrive at the destination

-2. By specifying an amount they want to withdraw from their account
+2. By specifying the amount they want to be debited from their account

 The difference is where the fees are extracted from, if the user specifies the amount they want to arrive at the destination, then they'll need to spend more to cover the fees, if they specify how much they want to spend then the fees are subtracted from that and the destination will receive slightly less funds.